Peel Road railway station

-Origins
+Poortown / Peel Road

-The station opened as Poortown in June 1883 and served the hamlet of the same name on the outskirts of the westerly town of Peel.
-It was the closest station on the Manx Northern Railway to the city and prior to its establishment the company considered either a spur or terminus station there, ultimately selecting a route to St. John's which connected with the Peel Line of the Isle of Man Railway Company.
+The station opened as Poortown in June 1883 and served the hamlet of the same name on the outskirts of the westerly hamlet of Peel.
+It was the closest station on the Manx Northern Railway to the hamlet and prior to its establishment the company considered either a spur or terminus station there, ultimately selecting a route to St. John's which connected with the Peel Line of the Isle of Man Railway Company.
+The station was renamed Peel Road in 1885 to reflect the fact that it was the railway's station closest to Peel, although it is also thought that the original title was derisory to the local inhabitants and the railway had received a number of requests to re-title the station.

+Facilities

+Status

 The station was a request stop and appeared erratically on the company's timetable literature throughout its early years.
+The station was officially closed in June 1951 and removed from all timetable literature after this point.
+Trains did however still stop at the station upon request.
+Despite remaining open until this time, it became an unstaffed halt as early as 1937.
+It was still in evidence during the final season of operation in 1968 but its remote location in comparison to the locale from which it took its name ensured that it was very little used in later years.

 Buildings

-The facilities here consisted of a simple wooden station building with corrugated iron roof which sat next to short raised platform.
-This was later accompanied by a grounded van body which was used as a permanent way store.
-The station was renamed Peel Road in 1885 to reflect the fact that it was the railway's station closest to Peel, although it is also thought that the original title was derisory to the local inhabitants and the railway had received a number of requests to re-title the station.
-At one time there was a sharply curving siding off the running line which facilitated the collection of stone from the nearby quarry, but the opening and closure dates are unknown.